aweis89/ai-terminals.nvim/README.md

 You can configure the plugin using the `setup` function.
 This allows you to define your own terminals or override the default commands.

+**Important:** You *must* call the `setup()` function for the plugin to work correctly.
+This function registers necessary autocommands, such as those that automatically reload files when you leave the AI terminal (`BufLeave`) and create project backups for the diff feature when you enter the terminal (`BufWinEnter`).

 ```lua
 -- In your Neovim configuration (e.g., lua/plugins/ai-terminals.lua)
 require("ai-terminals").setup({